 Les Algues sont mortes

-Seaweed earned Zanzibar 9 billion shillings in 2015, the third-largest foreign-currency earner after tourism and cloves.
+Seaweed earned Zanzibar 75 million Euro in 2015, the third-largest foreign-currency earner after tourism and cloves.
 About 24,000 households, 80 percent of them headed by women, grow seaweed on the semi-autonomous island.

 The island, one of the world’s largest producers of seaweed, was unable to continue the production of algae because of a mystery disease thought to be caused by warming oceans.